 - Any other miscellaneous items (towel, tissues…)

-Last but not least, the tech rider should have all the necessary contact information for the venue to be able to contact the person responsible for the management of the band or artist in case something needs to be clarified or if there are any points that need to be discussed and arranged.
+Last but not least, the tech rider should have all the necessary contact information for the venue to be able to contact Who do you need on your team to accelerate your musical career and when? in case something needs to be clarified or if there are any points that need to be discussed and arranged.

 – Written by Giorgio Schipani in its original version, translated by Betty Gonzalez Gray –